-Brent Leonard became the first Warhawk to have 80 receptions in a single season as he tallied 104 and he finished his Warhawk career at the top of the receptions list with 209.
+Brent Leonard became the first Warhawk to have 80 receptions in a single season (with 104) and he finished his Warhawk career at the top of the receptions list with 209.
 Meanwhile, Kolton Browning became the new leader in career touchdown passes as he finished 2012 with 60 career TD passes.
 Browning also set new single season records in completions (273) and passing yards (3,049), while tying the single-year mark with 29 touchdown passes.
 In all, ULM set 45 new records over the course of the 2012 campaign

 The Warhawks burst onto the national scene with a 34-31 overtime win over then-No. 8 Arkansas.
-ULM trailed 28-7 in the third quarter before rallying for the win and garnering Tostitos National Team of the Week honors.
-Upcoming opponents also took note of the Warhawks upset win as Auburn cornerback T’Sharvan Bell.
+ULM trailed 28-7 in the third quarter before it rallied for the win and garnered Tostitos National Team of the Week honors.
+Upcoming opponents also took note of the Warhawks’ upset win, including Auburn cornerback T’Sharvan Bell.
 “We’re going to face America’s favorite team right now, this week,” Bell stated during game week.

 The Warhawks continued to have the eyes of the country on them with close losses at Auburn and against Baylor.
 ULM opened the conference season 4-0 to improve to 6-2 overall and reach bowl eligibility for the first time since 2009.
 ULM’s historic season culminated with its first-ever bowl game as the Warhawks battled the Ohio Bobcats in the AdvoCare V100 Independence Bowl in Shreveport, La., on Dec.
 28, 2012.

 In 2011, Berry tutored sophomore quarterback Kolton Browning to another record-setting season for the Warhawks in 2011.
 Browning finished just 39 yards shy of the school record for total offense with 2,926 yards.
 Browning set new single-season records for completions (244) and plays (554).